 4 Ways Writers Can Get Past Rejection

-The Best Writing Advice — The Effectiveness Of Rejection
+The Best Writing Advice: The Effectiveness of Rejection

-J-K Rowling From Failure To Unimagined Success
+J K Rowling: From Failure to Unimagined Success

 3. Bargaining

 Okay, so my neighbour was off the hook.
-My next thought was to re-hash the piece — shuffle some sentences around, like dominoes on a bar counter — and send it to an editor who knew her onions.
+My next thought was to rehash the piece – shuffle some sentences around, like dominoes on a bar counter – and send it to an editor who knew her onions.

-4. Depression and Confusion
+4. Depression and confusion

-As my emotional luge rocketed around the penultimate bend on its icy journey towards acceptance, I recalled a Chinese proverb — “Better to light a candle than to curse the darkness.”
-But, finding myself candle-less, I cursed the darkness using words straight out of the barrack room dictionary.
+As my emotional luge rocketed around the penultimate bend on its icy journey towards acceptance, I recalled a Chinese proverb – ‘Better to light a candle than to curse the darkness.’
+But, finding myself candle-less, I cursed the darkness using words straight out of the barrack-room dictionary.

 5. Accepting that I’m not Ernest Hemingway after all